-The Chernobyl nuclear disaster began early in the early hours of Saturday 26 April 1986 within the Chernobyl Nuclear Power Plant.
+The Chernobyl nuclear disaster began in the early hours of Saturday 26 April 1986 within the Chernobyl Nuclear Power Plant.
 An explosion and fire released large quantities of radioactive contamination into the atmosphere, which spread over much of Western USSR and Europe.
 It is considered the worst nuclear power plant accident in history, and is one of only two classified as a level 7 event on the International Nuclear Event Scale (the other being the Fukushima nuclear disaster in 2011).

 “The odds of a meltdown are one in 10,000 years.
 The plants have safe and reliable controls that are protected from any breakdown with three safety systems.”

 Vitaly Sklyarov, Minister of Power for the Ukrainian SSR., February 1986

 What was the disaster that happened there?
 Find out more about the city, the 1986 nuclear disaster, the abandoned city of Pripyat and the Exclusion Zone that now surrounds it.

 - What caused the disaster?

 Details of the test that resulted in the worst nuclear power plant accident in history.